 Transforming Lives: Uganda

 Gloria and Phiona are role models in Uganda, an inspiration to many young players, especially the young chessplayers back in Gulu who speak of them fondly and aspire to be like them.
-Phiona is the “Queen of Katwe” in the upcoming Disney movie, which was inspired by her life.
-Gloria will be representing Uganda in the upcoming FIDE World Youth and Cadet Championship which takes place in Greece from Oct.
-24 – Nov.
-6, 2015.
+Phiona is the “Queen of Katwe” in the Disney movie, which was inspired by her life.
+Gloria represented Uganda in the FIDE World Youth and Cadet Championship.

 “Working hand in hand we have been able to develop a Smart Girl Chess program in five centers for children who live in extreme poverty conditions.” – Beatriz Marinello